 Open the Control Center on your watch, and tap on the battery percentage tile.
 This will show up your Apple Watch battery percentage along with the AirPods’ battery.

 The best part about this is that this works even if your AirPods are connected to your iPhone and not your Apple Watch.
+And while we are talking about battery, don’t forget to check our article on how to improve battery life Apple Watch series 6 to get the most usage out of your watch.

 5. Find Your iPhone in the Dark